Spec Reference

 - name: STRIPE_LIVE_KEY

-source: dashboard # server-side only — SDK refuses local overrides
+source: dashboard # server-side only; SDK refuses local override

 - name: TEST_FIXTURE_TOKEN